 Research associate | sydney project manager

 Mia Harrison is a PhD candidate at the University of Sydney.
 Her research explores how the zombie can be used as a tool of critical thinking in body culture studies.
 Mia has a background in tech, critical disability studies, and media production, and works as a Research Associate on the Interfaith Childhoods project.
-She is also the cohost and producer of the academic pop culture podcast, Trope Watchers.
+She is also the cohost and producer of the academic pop culture podcasts Trope Watchers and A Clash of Critics.

 Research associate | london & manchester project manager